 Real connection is all around you.
 So is loneliness.

-Echo is the wristband that helps you find your people, build your tribe,
+Echo is the wristband that helps you find your people, signal when you're open,

-and stay safe while doing it — all from your wrist.
+and stay safe — all from your wrist.

 Echo is a smart wristband that broadcasts your social availability through LED color signals — giving everyone around you the context they need before a single word is spoken.